Today's Top Gainer

 Management Discussion and Analysis Report for the year under review, in terms of Regulation 34 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 forms part of the Annual Report.

-Further, pursuant to the provisions of Section 136 of the Companies Act, 2013 ("Act") Standalone financial statements and Consolidated financial statements of the Company along with the relevant documents and separate audited accounts in respect of the subsidiaries of the Companies are available in the website of the Company www.orientgreenpower.com/Investor/Subsidiaries Balance Sheet
+Further, pursuant to the provisions of Section 136 of the Companies Act, 2013 ("Act") financial statements of the Company, Consolidated financial statements along with the relevant documents and separate audited accounts in respect of the subsidiaries of the Companies are available in the website of the Company HREF="http://www.orientgreenpower.com/">www.orientgreenpower.com/ Investor/Subsidiaries Balance Sheet

 The Company has not accepted any deposits either from the shareholders or public and as such, no amount of principal or interest was outstanding as on the date of Balance Sheet.